modernben/forge-docs/1.0/servers/backups.md

 ### Restoring Backups

 You can restore backups from the **Recent Backups** section.
 Click the **Restore** button next to your chosen backup.
 Backups will be restored to the database they were created from.
+If the backup configuration contains more than one database, you will be asked to select which database to restore.

 If you need to restore a backup to another server or database you may download the backup archive from your cloud storage provider and restore it using the GUI program of your choice, such as TablePlus.

 ### Deleting Backups